 Burlington is a medium-sized city located in the state of North Carolina.
 With a population of 53,077 people and 15 constituent neighborhoods, Burlington is the 17th largest community in North Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burlington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Burlington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Burlington are a mix of both white- and blue-collar jobs.
 Overall, Burlington is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Burlington who work in office and administrative support (12.25%), sales jobs (11.49%), and food service (8.57%).
+There are especially a lot of people living in Burlington who work in office and administrative support (11.14%), sales jobs (11.08%), and management occupations (7.37%).

-The population of Burlington overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Burlington, 23.14% have at least a bachelor's degree.
+The education level of Burlington citizens is a little higher than the average for US cities and towns: 23.22% of adults in Burlington have at least a bachelor's degree.

 The most common language spoken in Burlington is English.
 Other important languages spoken here include Spanish and Chinese.